SalinatedCoffee/my-leetcode-solutions/Problems/0435. (M) Non-overlapping Intervals/Python3/README.md

 #### Conclusion
 The time complexity for this solution is $O(n\log n)$ where $n$ is the length of `intervals`.
 Sorting `intervals` takes $O(n\log n)$ time, after which we iterate over `in_sorted` exactly once which takes $O(n)$ time.
 The space complexity is $O(n)$ since we do not sort `intervals` in-place.
 Python's built-in sorting algorithm also uses $O(n)$ memory during runtime(Timsort).
+The class of problems that relates to problems such as this one are known as [interval scheduling](https://en.wikipedia.org/wiki/Interval_scheduling).